kimtth/awesome-azure-openai-llm/README.md

 - **Acknowledgements**
   - [Acknowledgements](#acknowledgements): -

+- **Symbols**
+  - `ref`: external url
+  - `doc`: archived doc
+  - `cite`: the source of a comment
+  - `git`: github link

 ## **Section 1** : LlamaIndex and Vector Storage (Database)

 - LlamaIndex (formerly GPT Index) is a data framework for LLM applications to ingest, structure, and access private or domain-specific data.
-The high-level API allows users to ingest and query their data in a few lines of code. [doc][llama-index-doc]
+The high-level API allows users to ingest and query their data in a few lines of code. [ref][llama-index-doc]

 ### **LlamaIndex**